 Doctors don’t know why some people get this kind of cancer.

 As with many types of cancer, getting older is the main risk.
-If breast cancer or ovarian cancer runs in a woman’s family, she may be more likely to have peritoneal cancer.
+If breast cancer or ovarian cancer runs in a woman’s family, they may be more likely to have peritoneal cancer.

 Recognizing peritoneal cancer is a challenge, because the symptoms seem to suggest problems in your digestive tract rather than what’s actually wrong.
 You might: